hargoniX/bachelor/thesis/thesis.typ

 ```]

 Rust enforces that there can only be one instance for one assignment of generic
 variables.
-This means that while we could've previously written instances like
+This means that while we could have previously written instances like
 `Add<Duration, Time> for Time` and `Add<Duration, Duration> for Time` the new design
 doesn't allow this as we would have two instance of the form `Add<Duration> for Time`.
 While associated types take a bit of flexibility away from the programmer they do